ShaikAmeena2990/Semiconductorchip-hotspot-detection/README.md

 This project implements a deep learning-based image classification system to detect hotspots (defective regions) in semiconductor chip layouts.
 The model is trained on real chip layout images and deployed for predicting potential manufacturing defects.

-# Motivation
+##  Motivation

 Semiconductor manufacturing is highly sensitive to defects during photolithography.
 Detecting hotspots (regions prone to defects) early in the design process helps in preventing costly failures in chip fabrication.
 Traditional rule-based approaches struggle with complex patterns, hence the use of deep learning for accurate hotspot detection.

 By utilizing Convolutional Neural Networks (CNN), this project aims to provide an automated and scalable solution to identify hotspots in VLSI design layouts.

-# Dataset
+## Dataset

 The dataset is sourced from the ICCAD Benchmark consisting of labeled layout images:

 Classes: Hotspot and Non-Hotspot

-Preprocessing:
+**Preprocessing**:

-Images resized to 128x128
+- Images resized to 128x128

-Data split into train (70%), validation (20%), and test (10%)
+- Data split into train (70%), validation (20%), and test (10%)

-Data augmentation applied (horizontal and vertical flips)
+- Data augmentation applied (horizontal and vertical flips)

-# Project Pipeline
+## Project Pipeline

-1.Data Preparation
+1.**Data Preparation**

-Image loading and splitting using splitfolders
+- Image loading and splitting using splitfolders

-Augmentation with ImageDataGenerator
+- Augmentation with ImageDataGenerator

-2.Model Development
+2.**Model Development**

-CNN model using Conv2D, MaxPooling2D, Flatten, Dense, Dropout
+- CNN model using Conv2D, MaxPooling2D, Flatten, Dense, Dropout

-Binary classification with sigmoid activation
+- Binary classification with sigmoid activation

-Compiled with Adam optimizer and binary cross-entropy loss
+- Compiled with Adam optimizer and binary cross-entropy loss

-3.Training and Evaluation
+3.**Training and Evaluation**

-Trained for 10 epochs on augmented data
+- Trained for 10 epochs on augmented data

-Validated on unseen layout images
+- Validated on unseen layout images

-Evaluated using accuracy and loss metrics
+- Evaluated using accuracy and loss metrics

-Final test accuracy: 96.17%, loss: 0.14
+- Final test accuracy: 96.17%, loss: 0.14

-# Results
+## Results

 Achieved 96.17% accuracy on unseen test data for hotspot detection using a CNN-based deep learning model trained on IC layout images.